Lexteam/lex-game/README.md

 lex-game (title WIP)
 ========

-See SPECIFICATIONS.md for game details.
+See SPECIFICATIONS.md for gaem details.

 ========